data-gymnasia/courses/content/intro-statistics/content.md

 ---
 > id: height-parameters-solution

-*Solution*.
-Julia has built-in functions for this:
+*Solution.* Julia has built-in functions for this:

     pre(julia-executable)
       | mean(heights), var(heights)